E-Resource Center: John Jay College of Criminal Justice: City University of NY

 Understanding NNES students' speech:

-When some of my NNES students speak, I have difficulty understanding what they mean to say.
+When some of my NNES students speak, I have difficulty understanding what they are trying to say.
 What can I do to facilitate communication?

 Answer: Often nervousness and anxiety affect our ability to communicate effectively.
-Sometimes we stutter, speak fast or have a slow word recall.
-The ability to communicate suffers even more when students need to speak in a second or foreign language.
-They might speak too fast in a thickened accent and jumble everything up, or they might use the wrong words or mispronounce them.
+Sometimes we stutter, speak fast or have slow word recall.
+The ability to communicate suffers even more when we need to speak in a second or foreign language.
+NNES students might speak too fast in a thickened accent and jumble word order; they might misuse words or pronounce them incorrectly.
 To help NNES students overcome anxiety and communicate intelligibly:

-• Instead of asking the student to repeat what you did not understand, ask her to paraphrase it using different words.
-Since NNES often have trouble pronouncing certain sounds or sound combinations, asking the student to repeat can create an embarrassing moment for the student.
-You can model the correct pronunciation for the student after she has been given the chance to express her thoughts in different words.
+• Instead of asking students to repeat what you did not understand, ask them to paraphrase using different words.
+Since NNES often have trouble pronouncing certain sounds or sound combinations, asking students to repeat can cause embarrassment.
+You can model the correct pronunciation for students after giving them a chance to express their thoughts differently.

-• Schedule an office visit to get familiar with the student and his speech patterns over the course of a casual conversation.
-Next time, the student will feel less anxious speaking up, and you will know better what kind of support to offer to improve his ability to communicate.
+• Schedule an office visit to get familiar with a student and his speech patterns over the course of a casual conversation.
+The student might then feel less anxious speaking in class, and you will know better how to help him improve his ability to communicate.

-• Refer the student to the Center for English Language Support if he needs to prepare and practice a speech or presentation.
+• Refer the student to a tutoring center for English Language Learners at your college if he needs to prepare and practice a speech or presentation.

 Back to the Top